Landlord Software & Technology

 Rent tracking that does the reconciliation for you

-August connects to your bank account via Open Banking, automatically matching incoming payments to the right tenancy.
+August connects to your bank account through Open Banking, automatically matching incoming payments to the right tenancy.
 You see immediately who has paid, who is late, and what any partial payment amounts to.
-Two years of payment history are available from the moment you connect, giving you a clear picture of each tenant's track record without needing to import historical data manually.
-Visit August's rent tracking featurefor more detail.
+Two years of payment history are available from the moment you connect, giving you a clear picture of each tenant's track record without importing historical data manually.
+See August's rent tracking feature for more detail.

 Document storage with intelligent scanning

 August's document storage goes beyond a simple file library.
-When you upload a gas safety certificate, EICR, or tenancy agreement, August reads the document, identifies key dates, and offers to set up automated reminders in a single click.
-You do not need to enter expiry dates manually or maintain a separate calendar.
-The system does it for you, based on what it finds in the document itself.
+When you upload a gas safety certificate, EICR or tenancy agreement, August reads the document, identifies key dates, and offers to set up automated reminders in a single click.
+You do not need to enter expiry dates by hand or maintain a separate calendar; the system does it for you, based on what it finds in the document itself.

-August's compliance checklist covers the full range of obligations that apply to most private landlords in England and Wales: gas safety, EICR, EPC, Right to Rent, deposit protection, HMO licensing, and selective licensing.
-Each item is linked to guidance and resources, and the checklist is structured around individual properties so that compliance status is visible at the property level, not just the portfolio level.
+August's compliance checklist covers the full range of obligations that apply to most private landlords in England and Wales: gas safety, EICR, EPC, Right to Rent, deposit protection, HMO licensing and selective licensing.
+Each item is linked to guidance and resources, and the checklist is structured around individual properties so that compliance status is visible at property level, not just across the portfolio.

-This is particularly valuable in the post-Renters' Rights Act environment, where landlords can only seek possession through Section 8 grounds, and where a history of compliance non-compliance can complicate proceedings.
-For more on what these changes mean in practice, see our guide to Section 8 notices for 2026and our article on tenancy agreement requirements from 1 May 2026.
+This is particularly valuable in the post-Renters' Rights Act environment, where landlords can seek possession only through Section 8 grounds, and where a history of non-compliance can complicate proceedings.
+For more on what these changes mean in practice, see our guide to Section 8 notices for 2026.

 Maintenance management with tenant-facing tools

-August's maintenance management feature allows tenants to raise issues directly through the August tenant app, complete with photos and descriptions.
+August's maintenance management feature lets tenants raise issues directly through the August tenant app, complete with photos and descriptions.
 Landlords receive a structured notification, can update the status as the work progresses, and retain a full timestamped log.
-Tenants can see progress in real time, which reduces follow-up calls and supports the kind of professional, transparent relationship that reduces tenancy disputes.
+Tenants can see progress in real time, which reduces follow-up calls and supports the kind of professional, transparent relationship that heads off tenancy disputes.

 Smart reminders and August Intelligence

 August's smart reminders are integrated with August Intelligence, the platform's AI assistant.
 When you upload a document, August Intelligence reads it and suggests reminders based on the expiry dates it finds.
-When you ask a question about your portfolio in natural language, August Intelligence searches your data and returns a clear, context-aware answer.
-You might ask "when does the gas safety certificate at my Manchester property expire?" or "has Flat 4 ever paid late?", and receive an accurate response drawn from your own records.
+When you ask a question about your portfolio in natural language, it searches your data and returns a clear, context-aware answer.
+You might ask when the gas safety certificate at your Manchester property expires, or whether Flat 4 has ever paid late, and receive an accurate response drawn from your own records.

-This kind of AI-powered assistance is particularly useful for landlords managing several properties simultaneously, where keeping track of individual property details across multiple tenancies would otherwise require significant time.
-For more on how AI is transforming property management, see our article on how AI technology can support landlords.
+This kind of assistance is particularly useful for landlords managing several properties at once, where keeping track of individual details across multiple tenancies would otherwise take considerable time.
+For more on how AI is changing property management, see our article on how AI technology can support landlords.

 Portfolio-level insights

-August's property insights feature provides a dashboard view across every property: EPC rating, council tax band, estimated property value, compliance status, and rent collection summary.
-This makes August a genuine landlord management CRM in the fullest sense, a system where oversight is automatic rather than effortful.
+August's property insights feature provides a dashboard view across every property: EPC rating, council tax band, estimated property value, compliance status and rent collection summary.
+This makes August a genuine property management CRM in the fullest sense, a system where oversight is automatic rather than effortful.

 A tenant app that strengthens the relationship

 One element of August that goes beyond many landlord CRM systems is the dedicated tenant app.
-Tenants receive a separate, branded experience where they can pay rent in-app, view their payment history, access shared documents, and raise maintenance requests.
-This creates a structured and professional channel for tenant communication, reducing ad hoc messages to personal phone numbers and email addresses while maintaining a clear record of all interactions.
+Tenants receive a separate, branded experience where they can pay rent in-app, view their payment history, access shared documents and raise maintenance requests.
+This creates a structured, professional channel for tenant communication, reducing ad hoc messages to personal phone numbers and email addresses while maintaining a clear record of all interactions.

-Good landlord-tenant relationships begin with good referencing.
-August's platform supports a structured approach to tenant referencing, setting the right foundations before a tenancy begins.
+Good landlord and tenant relationships begin with good referencing.
+August supports a structured approach to tenant referencing, setting the right foundations before a tenancy begins.

-Choosing the right landlord CRM for your portfolio
+Choosing the right property management CRM for your portfolio

-Not every landlord management CRM will suit every landlord.
-When evaluating your options, it is worth asking a small number of focused questions.
-First, does the system support the specific compliance requirements of the UK private rented sector, or is it a generic tool that requires customisation to be useful in an English and Welsh context?
-Second, is it genuinely mobile-first, or does it require a desktop for full functionality?
-Third, does it integrate rent, compliance, documents, and maintenance in one place, or will you need separate tools for different tasks?
-Fourth, does it offer a tenant-facing experience, or does it serve the landlord alone?
+Not every system will suit every landlord.
+When weighing your options, it is worth asking a small number of focused questions.
+Does the system support the specific compliance requirements of the UK private rented sector, or is it a generic tool that needs customising to be useful in an English and Welsh context?
+Is it genuinely mobile-first, or does it need a desktop for full functionality?
+Does it integrate rent, compliance, documents and maintenance in one place, or will you need separate tools for different tasks?
+And does it offer a tenant-facing experience, or does it serve the landlord alone?

-For a broader comparison of platforms, see our guide to the best landlord software UK in 2026 and our best property management software guide for UK landlords.
-If you are at the early stages of understanding what these tools can do, the August landlord dictionary is also a useful reference point for unfamiliar terms.
+For a broader comparison of platforms, see our best property management software guide for UK landlords.
+If you are at the early stages of understanding what these tools can do, the August landlord dictionary is a useful reference for unfamiliar terms.

-The move from spreadsheets and email to a purpose-built landlord CRM is one of the highest-return investments a self-managing landlord can make.
+The move from spreadsheets and email to a purpose-built system is one of the highest-return changes a self-managing landlord can make.
 The time saved on manual reconciliation, the compliance risks avoided through automated reminders, and the improved tenant experience that comes from structured communication all compound over time.
-In a regulatory environment where the cost of getting things wrong is rising, having the right system in place is no longer optional.
+In a regulatory environment where the cost of getting things wrong is rising, the right platform is no longer optional.

 Final thoughts

-The question of what effective landlord CRM systems do ultimately comes down to one thing: whether they give landlords genuine control over their portfolios without demanding disproportionate time or expertise.
-The best systems disappear into the background of daily management, surfacing only when something needs attention and recording everything quietly in the background.
+The question of what an effective property management CRM does ultimately comes down to one thing: whether it gives landlords genuine control over their portfolios without demanding disproportionate time or expertise.
+The best systems disappear into the background of daily management, surfacing only when something needs attention and recording everything quietly as they go.

-To see how August works in practice, visit augustapp.com or explore the full features overview.
+To see how August works in practice, explore the full features overview or start for free.

 Author